Shifrin/yii-noty/README.md

 # yii-noty
-Yii widget for Noty jQuery notification plugin
+Yii widget for Noty jQuery notification plugin, [Visit Noty](http://ned.im/noty/#/about)

 ## Installation:
 Download the zip file and unzip it in your project extension folder `webroot/protected/extensions/` and rename `yii-noty-master` to `yii-noty`